Understanding Peripheral Artery Disease with Texas Endovascular

 - Erectile dysfunction

 Don’t live with unanswered questions like, “Could my symptoms be PAD” and “What is PAD, anyway?”
-Contact Texas Endovascular at the first sign of unusual leg pain that occurs during normal daily activities, like walking.
+Contact Texas Endovascular at the first sign of unusual leg pain during normal daily activities, like walking.

 With simple diagnostic testing and minimally invasive treatments available, there is no need to avoid activities you love to keep your leg pain under control.